Skip to main content

 JAI Card System

 To ensure visual consistency across the site, we implemented a unified JAI (Johnsen AI) card system that standardizes the appearance and behavior of all card-based components.
+This system provides a consistent user experience while allowing for theme-specific styling.

 Key Files